Southwest Local Algebra Meeting

 Sponsors and support

-The meeting is supported by the National Security Agency and by the Department of Mathematics at UR Arlington.
+The meeting is supported by the National Security Agency and by the Department of Mathematics at UT Arlington.

 Organizers